michaeltimberg/root-coding-problem/README.md

  `./src/configuration/config.js` )
  - Took the use of "✓" from `mocha`
  - In this `README.md` and throughout the codebase, you may notice the 120 char. max line width I code by
  - I am aware of all of the dependencies of `standard`: however, you _should_ be able to run the main `server.js` file and the test runner without an `npm install`
  - Because `process.stdin` is fed into our main func. ( `utils.acceptInput()` ), we can analyze it at any time without a change of state; in other words, and because either `stdin` or a command line arg. can be given, using a terenary operator I can easily decipher blank `stdin` without scanning `/dev/null` using the `process.stdin.isTTY` property ( `stdin` is of type `Pipe` when piping a command through, and type `TTY` when run with a command line arg. )
  - Func. are sorted in a file first in alphabetical order, then the order in which they are referenced by above func. for readability
+ - Would have preferred a JSON-based API: making incoming data parse more reliably and allowing me to demonstrate my previous experience with Express and microserv.

 [1]: gist.github.com/dan-manges/1e1854d0704cb9132b74
 [2]: nodejs.org/dist/v10.15.3/
 [3]: nodejs.org/dist/v8.15.1/
 [4]: nodejs.org/en/about/releases/
 [5]: stackoverflow.com/a/46190569/5963316
+[6]: github.com/nodejs/node/issues/4236
-[6]: jsperf.com/localecompare/2
+[7]: jsperf.com/localecompare/2